 First, it will provide you with the tools to think through matching new (and old) technologies, materials, and processes with applications: it covers which questions to ask, the resources you’ll need to answer them, and who deserves your trust.
 Then, it talks you through analyzing the information you’ve gathered in a systematic way and dealing with uncertainty.
 Next, there are chapters on tailoring your writing to your audience, making a persuasive and structured technical argument, and writing in a way that is credible and easy to follow.

-Finally, the book includes a case study: a real worked example that begins with an idea and follows through the twists and turns of the research and analysis process to a final report.
+Finally, the book includes a case study: a real worked example on the subject of neuromorphic engineering (building brain-like circuits in silicon) that begins with an idea and follows through the twists and turns of the research and analysis process to a final report.

 Table of Contents

 1: Key Questions